carloscarval/library/README.md

 - Tests written with JUnit 5 and Mockito
 - Covers all public logic and exception flows

+## 📬 Postman Testing

+To test the API endpoints, import the Postman collection from `postman/library-api.postman_collection.json`.

+You can also import the environment file from `postman/library-api.postman_environment.json`.

 ## 🐳 Docker Support

 This application is Docker-ready.
 To run it: